andydansby/triangle_rotation/README.md

     3) Using a Bresenham Line routine instead of a drawto()
     4) Using the Joffa Pixel assembly routine instead of the built in plot routine

+Folder 5 is using additional assembly routines.
+    1) The Bresenham line routine is now pure assembler
+    2) The plot assembler routine now has an unplot
+    3) Most of the C code is now in seperate files for better orginization
+    4) additional #defines are being used